sourcegraph/sourcegraph-public-snapshot/doc/dev/phabricator_gitolite.md

 #### Browser Extension

 1. Verify [`sourcegraph.enabled`](https://phabricator.sgdev.org/config/edit/sourcegraph.enabled/) is set to `true`
-2. Point your browser extension to a Sourcegraph instance with the following external service:
+2. Point your browser extension to a Sourcegraph instance with the following code host:
     ```
     {
       "prefix": "gitolite.sgdev.org/",